ChrisTienYenWalker/linear-calculator/README.md

-# A math line slover, a gaint calculator
+# A linear line slover
-# each file lets you calculate different things